Pasco County, Florida: Bus service

-Pasco County Public Transportation (GoPasco) provides several bus services throughout Pasco County.
+Pasco County Public Transportation (GOPASCO) provides several bus services throughout Pasco County.

-As of September 2025, GoPasco has 13 routes that serve the county.
-Notable routes include Route 18, connecting up to the Pinellas County Bus System (PSTA) and Clearwater Jolley Trolley, Route 19, connecting up to the PSTA, Routes 20 and 21, connecting to Hernando County Transit (TheBus), and Route 54, taking you to from New Port Richey to Zephyrhills, and connecting to Hillsborough Area Regional Transit (HART).
+As of February 2026, GOPASCO has 14 routes that serve the county.
+Notable routes include Route 18, connecting up to the Pinellas County Bus System (PSTA) and Clearwater Jolley Trolley, Route 19, connecting up to the PSTA, Route 21, connecting to Hernando County Transit (TheBus), and Route 54, connecting New Port Richey to Zephyrhills, and connecting to Hillsborough Area Regional Transit (HART).

 Railroads

 CSX Transportation operates three freight rail lines within the county.
 Dade City and Zephyrhills are served by the Wildwood Subdivision.
 The other two lines include the Brooksville Subdivision which runs close to US 41 and the Vitis Subdivision, which runs southeast into Lakeland.
 Amtrak formerly provided passenger rail service to Dade City on that line, but the stop was terminated in late 2004.